7 min read

 The Warning Wall.

 Anticipation of this moment kept me up at night for months.
-I told Alaina all about it, but seeing it was a whole different experience.
+I told Alaina all about this, but seeing it was a whole different experience.
 Women did not go into the woods, so never saw this horrifying omen.

 A hundred years ago, so the story goes, a man tried to leave the colony.
 Nobody knows why, but most agreed he had been an unbeliever who wanted to help the aliens.
 Border Patrol tracked him just outside this gate and dragged him back.
-They nailed him to the wall by his palms.
-It took him days to die.
-According to the legend, animals helped the process along.

 The skeleton hung where they pinned it, only partially obscured by the vines on the wall.
 The mouth gaped open in an eternal scream.
 Lower leg bones lay on the ground, and the feet vanished years before I was born.
-Young boys often dared each other to touch it, but once the poor kid did, the others would tell him he’d been infected with unbelief, and tease him until something else caught their attention and they moved on.
+Young boys often dared each other to touch it, but once the poor kid did, the other boys would tell him he'd been infected with unbelief, and tease him until something else caught their attention and they moved on.

 Three yards beyond the skeleton, the gate loomed.
 We just had to pass the bones.

 “What are we doing, James?”
 Alaina asked.
-“They’re going to put us on this wall right next to this man.”
+“They’re going to put us on this wall right next to this poor man.”

 Alaina took his hand.
 “We’re leaving, honey.
 We have to go.”